How to Outline a Complete Book Series

 Determine a timeline of events

-That last step is taking your character and various plotlines and assembling them into a loose timeline of events.
-While you do not need to release each novel in chronological order of your protagonist’s life, you’ll need an understanding of passed time.
-Because if your series has overarching character development or subtle storylines that progress from one book to another, reading the books in publication order might offer a more comprehensive view of the characters' growth or relationships, even though the main mysteries are self-contained.
+That last step is assembling these plots into a loose timeline of events.
+While you don’t need to release each novel in chronological order of your protagonist’s life, you’ll need an understanding of passed time.
+Because if your series has mini character arcs that progress from one book to another, reading the books in publication order might offer a more comprehensive view of the character’s growth or relationships.
+Also, if you have two plots that feel quite similar (i.e. two mysteries about two different Midwestern serial killers), you can space those out with a book or more in-between.

 When does your series have to end?
 Whenever you want.
-You can write as many books as you think your character has to tell.
-And while your characters can age as Hercule Poirot does from each story to story, they can remain ageless like Scooby Doo and the Mystery Gang.
+You can write as many books as you think your protagonist has to tell.

 Create a timeline and place each book on that timeline in a general order that works best for your story.
-Consider:
+While you’re doing this exercise, consider:

 • When does each backstory event occur?